Antibiotics for treating community acquired pneumonia in people with sickle cell disease.

 DATA COLLECTION AND ANALYSIS: We intended to summarise data by standard Cochrane Collaboration methodologies, but no eligible randomized controlled trials were identified.

 MAIN RESULTS: We were unable to find any randomized controlled trials on antibiotic treatment approaches for community-acquired pneumonia in people with sickle cell disease.

 AUTHORS' CONCLUSIONS: The updated review was unable to identify randomized controlled trials on efficacy and safety of the antibiotic treatment approaches for people with sickle cell disease suffering from community-acquired pneumonia.
 Randomized controlled trials are needed to establish the optimum antibiotic treatment for this condition.
 The trials regarding this issue should be structured and reported according to the CONSORT statement for improving the quality of reporting of efficacy and improved reports of harms in clinical research.
-Triallists should consider including the following outcomes in new trials: number of days to become afebrile; mortality; onset of pain crisis or complications of sickle cell disease following community-acquired pneumonia; diagnosis; hospitalization (admission rate and length of hospital stay); respiratory failure rate; and number of participants receiving a blood transfusion.There are no trials included in the review and we have not identified any relevant trials up to September 2016.
+Triallists should consider including the following outcomes in new trials: number of days to become afebrile; mortality; onset of pain crisis or complications of SCD following CAP; diagnosis; hospitalisation (admission rate and length of hospital stay); respiratory failure rate; and number of participants receiving a blood transfusion.There are no trials included in the review and we have not identified any relevant trials up to May 2012.
 We therefore do not plan to update this review until new trials are published.